oracle/oci-go-sdk/README.md

 ```

 ### Making a request
-To make a request to an OCI service, create a client for the service and then call a function from that client.
+To make a request to an OCI service, create a client for the service and then use the client to call a function from the service.

-- *Creating a client*: All packages provide a function to create clients.
-It is of the form `New<ServiceName>ClientWithConfigurationProvider`,
+- *Creating a client*: All packages provide a function to create clients, using the naming convention `New<ServiceName>ClientWithConfigurationProvider`,
 such as `NewVirtualNetworkClientWithConfigurationProvider` or `NewIdentityClientWithConfigurationProvider`.
 To create a new client,
 pass a struct that conforms to the `ConfigurationProvider` interface, or use the `DefaultConfigProvider()` function in the common package.